-(A) Each application for a surface mining permit shall contain a report, on forms prescribed by the chief, of the results of test borings for each mining area that the operator has conducted or otherwise has readily available.
+(A) Each application for a surface mining permit shall contain a geological data report, on forms prescribed by the chief, of the results of test borings for each mining area that the operator has conducted or otherwise has readily available.
 The location from which the test boring results are determined shall include the complete stratigraphic column to be affected and shall be shown on all maps.
 More than one test boring report may be required where necessary to adequately show the stratigraphic column in the mining area.
 The report shall include the following information for each stratum to be affected:

 (1) The thickness of each stratum of overburden, mineral or coal deposit as it occurs in its natural state, from the surface to at least five feet below the deepest level of mining;

 (2) The name and geologic description of each stratum; and

 (3) An identification of the strata to be produced.

 (B) For those operations located in coal bearing regions of Ohio, each stratum to be excavated within the permit area, with the exception of topsoil, subsoil, limestone, and any other mineral to be produced, shall be designated as acid producing or non-acid producing.
 Strata designated as acid producing shall be handled in accordance with rule 1501:14-3-02 of the Administrative Code.
 Any strata designated as non-acid producing shall be analyzed by a competent commercial laboratory or its equivalent, as approved by the chief, for the pH and the calcium carbonate deficiency according to the following procedures:

 (1) For pH: The contents of all samples shall be reduced to such size as will permit the particles of the entire sample to pass through a 250 micron sieve, size 60 ASTM.
 All samples shall be tested by measuring the pH of a 2:1 soil (or pulverized rock) distilled water mixture, or a saturated paste of the soil using distilled water, with a glass electrode pH meter.
 The method used shall be described on an attachment to the test boring report; and